Updated 7 days ago

 App registrations: This is where applications are registered in Entra ID to work with Microsoft’s identity services.
 Registering an app creates its identity, and you can define how it can sign in, request permissions, and connect to Microsoft services.
 Here, all organization-owned applications are managed and securely granted access to tenant data.

 Enterprise apps: When an application is added or consented to in a tenant, a service principal is created locally for using the application.
 Admins can control the app’s sign-ins, permissions, and policies within the tenant.
-All the apps used and consented to the tenant will be listed in Enterprise apps.
+All the apps used and consented to by the tenant will be listed in Enterprise apps.

-This action is used to stop the app from working in every tenant where it’s been used while preserving all the app configurations intact.
+Deactivate an Entra ID Application: This action is used to stop the app from working in every tenant where it’s been used while preserving all the app configurations intact.
 It can be taken only on app registrations by admins or app owners.

-This action is used to control user access to an app within a specific tenant, whereas other tenant users remain unaffected.
+Disable User Sign-in to an Application in Entra: This action is used to disable sign-ins and control user access to an app within a specific tenant, while users in other tenants remain unaffected.
 It can be taken on all apps listed under enterprise applications in Entra ID.

 API permissions: